{{ summaryHeading }}

 How to Use This Tool:

 1. Choose Measurement method.
-Use direct scale when you have a tongue scale or coupler reading, bathroom lever when a lever setup multiplies a household scale reading, vehicle scale delta when you have two tow-vehicle scale tickets, or estimate mode for planning.
+Use Direct scale for a tongue scale or coupler reading, Bathroom lever when the scale reading must be multiplied, Vehicle scale delta for two tow-vehicle scale tickets, or Target estimate for planning before measurement.

 Interpreting Results: